evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_gt/_index.md

 ## Performance

-With overboost, the Porsche Taycan Turbo GT reaches a maximum power of 815 kW (1108 hp / 1093 bhp).
-Without overboost, it provides a strong 815 kW (1108 hp / 1093 bhp).
-The maxium torque is at 1340 Nm (989 ft-lb).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 2.3 seconds and reaches a top speed of 300 km/h (186 mph), showcasing its impressive performance.
-With overboost, the Porsche Taycan Turbo GT reaches a maximum power of 815 kW (1108 hp / 1093 bhp).
-Without overboost, it provides a strong 815 kW (1108 hp / 1093 bhp).
-The maxium torque is at 1340 Nm (989 ft-lb).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 2.2 seconds and reaches a top speed of 300 km/h (186 mph), showcasing its impressive performance.
+With overboost, the Porsche Taycan Turbo GT delivers an astonishing maximum power of 815 kW (1108 hp / 1093 bhp).
+Even without overboost, it boasts a formidable 815 kW (1108 hp / 1093 bhp).
+The maximum torque reaches an incredible 1340 Nm (989 ft-lb).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in a mere 2.3 seconds and achieves a top speed of 300 km/h (186 mph), underscoring its breathtaking performance.
+With overboost, the Porsche Taycan Turbo GT delivers an astonishing maximum power of 815 kW (1108 hp / 1093 bhp).
+Even without overboost, it boasts a formidable 815 kW (1108 hp / 1093 bhp).
+The maximum torque reaches an incredible 1340 Nm (989 ft-lb).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in a mere 2.2 seconds and achieves a top speed of 300 km/h (186 mph), underscoring its breathtaking performance.

 ## Battery, range, and charging